sacielo/markdown-cv/index.md

 <a href="https://sacielo.github.io/markdown-cv/"> sacielo.github.io/markdown-cv </a>

 ## Skills and Experience
-> "[...] the Universe as a whole, in its full complexity, cannot
-> be represented by any simulation smaller than itself."
+> _"[...] the Universe as a whole, in its full complexity, cannot be represented by any simulation smaller than itself."_
 >
-> -- _I.
-Asimov_
+> - I. Asimov

 ### Key abilities
 `HPC`